NPVoravong/latitude/README.md

-# Weather Trends Dashbaord
+# Weather Trends Dashboard

 # Prompt

-Create a visualization dashboard for weather trends realated to latitude and longitude.
-Deploy the dashboard to github pages.
+Create a visualization dashboard for weather trends related to latitude and longitude.
+Deploy the dashboard to GitHub pages.
 Ensure that the dashboard can function on mobile displays.

 *Note: The focus of this project was web design so images and weather data were provided.
 Visit https://github.com/NPVoravong/weather-trends to see an example of how I created my own weather data and charts.*